roumano/ansible-ldap_entry/README.md

 Dependencies
 ------------
-Need role quinot.lookup_ldap to get information from ldap
+Need role quinot.lookup_ldap to get information from ldap (used only for UnixAccount to known which uidNumber are already used)

 Role Variables
 --------------